Best Buy launched Black Friday sales early: Here are the best deals we could find | CNN Underscored

 Google Pixel Buds A-Series Earbuds ($79.99, originally $99.99; bestbuy.com)

-If you have a Google Pixel, the Pixel Buds A are an excellent option and an even better one at just $79.99.
+If you have a Google Pixel, the Pixel Buds A-Series are an excellent option and an even better one at just $79.99.
 These earbuds fit snugly into your ear and don’t protrude as much as other leading earbuds.
 They also have multiple microphones onboard that make for clear dictation and some neat Google Assistant integrations.
-Lastly, there available in a few fun colors.
+Lastly, they’re available in a few fun colors.

 Sony WH-1000XM4 Headphones ($248, originally $349; bestbuy.com)